neumino/neumino.github.io/movies.md

-### The Dig
+### One Night in Miami...
-*Released on 2021-01-14, vote average 7.3*
+*Released on 2021-01-08, vote average 7.7*

-As WWII looms, a wealthy widow hires an amateur archaeologist to excavate the burial mounds on her estate.
-When they make a historic discovery, the echoes of Britain&#39;s past resonate in the face of its uncertain future‎.
+In the aftermath of Cassius Clay&#39;s defeat of Sonny Liston in 1964, the boxer meets with Malcolm X, Sam Cooke and Jim Brown to change the course of history in the segregated South.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/JZQz0rkNajo?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ZprXMxKg--w?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>